-On June 30, 2021, the Consumer Financial Protection Bureau (CFPB) published in the Federal Register a final rule (opens new window) temporarily amending certain mortgage servicing requirements under Regulation X to assist borrowers affected by the COVID-19 emergency.1 The 2021 Mortgage Servicing COVID-19 final rule only applies to servicers that service mortgages secured by a borrower’s principal residence.2 The rule does not apply to small servicers.3
+On June 30, 2021, the Consumer Financial Protection Bureau (CFPB) published in the Federal Register a final rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) temporarily amending certain mortgage servicing requirements under Regulation X to assist borrowers affected by the COVID-19 emergency.1 The 2021 Mortgage Servicing COVID-19 final rule only applies to servicers that service mortgages secured by a borrower’s principal residence.2 The rule does not apply to small servicers.3

 Key provisions of the rule, which is effective on August 31, 2021, are summarized below.
 Credit unions should review the rule in its entirety and ensure compliance with these temporary amendments.

 The final rule defines a COVID-19 related hardship to mean “a financial hardship due, directly or indirectly, to the national emergency for the COVID-19 pandemic declared in Proclamation 9994 on March 13, 2020 (beginning on March 1, 2020) and continued on February 24, 2021…”

 Modifies Early Intervention Requirements (Amends Section 1024.39)

 The final rule temporarily modifies early intervention live-contact messages and reasonable diligence obligations to help ensure that borrowers experiencing a COVID-19 related hardship have timely and accurate information about their loss mitigation options.
 Among other things, the rule requires servicers to take additional actions during live contacts related to a COVID-19 hardship until October 1, 2022.

 Permits Modifications Based on Incomplete Application (Amends Section 1024.41)